lkaybob/express-cloud-uploader/Readme.md

   <input type="Upload wanting file type" name="just name" value="some text">
 </form>
 ```
-The pagkage's supporting upload file type is multipart/form-data.
-You may do the rest as you wish.
+Suppose you have a webpage like this, which uploads file to the server.

 #### In The Backend
-For example)
+The pagkage's supporting upload file type is multipart/form-data.
+You may do the rest as you wish.<br>
 ```js
 let api = require("express").Router();
 api.post("/", uploader({provider: "onedrive", path: ""}), (req, res) => {